TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml605/README.txt

 * 16-bit flash prom can be read at address 0.
 It can be programmed with GRMON version 1.1.16 or later.

-* When using ISE-13 the system can be simulated if the secure IP models are installed:

-  make install-secureip

-  Then rebuild the scripts and simulation model:

-  make distclean vsim

-  Modelsim v6.5e or newer is required to build the secure IP models.

-* When using ISE-14 the system can be simulated if xilinx core libs are installed:

-  make compile_xilinx_verilog_lib
-  make map_xilinx_verilog_lib

-  Then rebuild the scripts and simulation model:

-  make distclean vsim-launch

-  Modelsim v10.1a has been used to run systest.c.

 * The application UART1 is connected to the USB/RS232 connector